federicopopoff/back-end-take-home/README.md

 # Summary
 * This project is in .Net Framework 4.7.2.
 * Projects names: WebApiGuestLogix , WebApiGuestLogix.Tests
 * I managed to use the CSV files locally.
 But, for default, I used those from the github account from GuestLogix.
-The reason is regarding of the security in Azure against of use files within the project.
+The reason why is regarding of the security in Azure against of use files within the project.
 * You can run the project locally or use the published site in Azure.

 # Running WebAPI - Locally